 Discovering...

 Morocco's leather tradition dates to the 9th century, when tanners in Fes began processing hides using techniques borrowed from Andalusian and Middle Eastern craftsmen.
 Over the following centuries, Moroccan leather became so renowned across Europe that the English language adopted the word "morocco" as a generic term for fine goatskin leather.
-That same craft continues today, largely unchanged, in the medieval tanneries that still operate in the heart of the Fes medina.
+That same craft continues today, largely unchanged, in the medieval tanneries operating in the heart of the Fes medina.

-From the medieval stone vats of Fes to the bustling leather workshops of Marrakech, these are the places where Moroccan leather comes to life.
+From the medieval stone vats of Fes to the bustling workshops of Marrakech, these are the places where Moroccan leather comes to life.

 11th century · Over 100 stone vats

 How to visit: Free access through surrounding leather shops.
-You will receive mint to offset the smell.
+You receive mint to offset the smell.
 A 10-20 MAD tip to your guide is customary.

 14th century · Approximately 40 vats